alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Arrows](https://github.com/antoniocasero/Arrows) - Arrows is an animated custom view to give feedback about your UI sliding panels.
 * [BottomSheet](http://github.com/finn-no/BottomSheet) - BottomSheet is an implementation of custom modal presentation style for thumb-friendly interactive views anchored to the bottom of the screen.
 * [BottomSheet](https://github.com/LucasMucGH/BottomSheet) - A sliding Sheet from the bottom of the Screen with 3 States build with SwiftUI. `SwiftUI`
+* [BottomSheetController](https://github.com/naru-jpn/BottomSheetController) - UIKit component containing supplementary content that are anchored to the bottom of the screen.
 * [ContainerController](https://github.com/mrustaa/ContainerController)
 * [DeckTransition](https://github.com/HarshilShah/DeckTransition) - A library to recreate the iOS Apple Music now playing transition.
 * [drawer-view](https://github.com/jVirus/drawer-view) - Drawer View is a custom UI component replication of Apple's Apple Music player and Shortcuts components view.